compare

 A.

-We will be open to discuss this with you further.
+We will be open to discuss this with you further, please contact us for more details.

 A.